LAWALSON-T/Nigeria-Data-Professional-Ecosystem/README.md

 # WEB STRUCTURE
 The backend is built on Flask framework, the frontend / dashboard is built with React, Next and Chart.js
 # CONTRIBUTIONS
-There are a few contributions that would fit right into the projects expansions plans, if you wish to contribute please don’t hesitate to reach out.
+There are a few contributions that would fit right into this project's expansions plans, if you wish to contribute please don’t hesitate to reach out.

  •	Build a data pipeline for continuous data extraction from these jobs sites,so as to keep the information upto date.